 It wasn't just the Nexus 6 phone and Nexus 9 tablet that Google announced today.
 In addition to hardware that had been rumored for so long, we also got a little extra in the form of the Nexus Player.
 At its heart this is a media streaming device, but it also doubles as a games console.
 It is, in some ways, an extension of the Chromecast idea and it could be yours for $99.
+The latest news is that the Nexus Player is receiving an update for Android 7.1.2.

 The black, circular device is just 20mm tall and 120mm in diameter and can be connected to any HDTV via HDMI.
 If the price seems good, it gets better.
 The purchase includes $20 of Google Play credit ready to splash on apps, games, or movies.
 Out of the box, the focus is on media.
 The Nexus Player can stream content directly, but also supports casting from Chromebook, Mac, Windows, iOS and Android.
 Cross-platform viewing is practically encouraged.
 If you start watching a movie on your Nexus Player, you can switch to your Nexus 9 and pick up from where you left off.